President, Massachusetts Eye and Ear

 Under Fernandez’s leadership since 2007, Mass.
 Eye and Ear has grown significantly from four to 19 patient care sites throughout Greater Boston and Providence, through a strategy developed to bring the hospital’s world-class care to patients throughout the region.
 Fernandez has also formed new clinical alliances for Mass.
-Eye and Ear with its neighbors, Massachusetts General Hospital, Brigham and Women’s Hospital, Boston Children’s Hospital, Braintree Rehab, Joslin Diabetes Center and Atrius Health.
+Eye and Ear with its neighbors, Massachusetts General Hospital, Brigham and Women’s Hospital, Boston Children’s Hospital, Braintree Rehab and Atrius Health.

 In 2011, Mass.
 Eye and Ear merged with Schepens Eye Research Institute to create the largest vision and hearing research center anywhere in the world.

 Fernandez has taken measures to reinvigorate Mass.
 Eye and Ear by increasing surgical volume by 40 percent, revenue research from $18.3M to $48.4M and patient care service revenue by $131M (100.8 percent or 9.1 percent per year) from 2007 to 2015.
 Total revenues have increased from $182M to $399.6M from 2007 to 2015 and total margins show significant improvement with an average margin of $9.1M per year.